-2. Increased Lot Coverage for Single-Family Detached and Middle Housing Dwellings a.
-The maximum lot coverage percentage in Subsection 19.301.4.B.4 is increased by 10 percentage points for development of a single-family detached dwelling, or an addition to an existing single-family detached dwelling, provided that the portions of the structure that are in excess of 20 ft high, or in excess of one story, are limited to the lot coverage standard listed in Subsection 19.301.4.B.4.
+2. Increased Lot Coverage for Single-Family Detached Dwellings addition to an existing single-family detached dwelling, provided that the portions of the structure that are in excess of 20 ft high, or in excess of one story, are limited to the lot coverage standard listed in Subsection 19.301.4.B.4.
 Only portions of the structure that are less than 20 ft and no taller than one story are allowed to exceed the listed lot coverage standard.
 See Figure 19.301.5.B.2 for an illustration of this allowance.